Troubleshooting by Exhaust Color

 Worn Cylinder Walls: Worn cylinder walls cause oil blowby resulting in blue/gray smoke.

-Black exhaust smoke is an indication of a rich air-fuel ratio.
+Black exhaust smoke indicates a rich air-fuel ratio.
 These are possible causes:

 Fuel Injectors: A leaking or dripping fuel injector, causing a rich fuel condition.